-Kimball Physics designs and manufactures two types of particle detectors: Faraday cups and phosphor screens.
+Kimball Physics designs and manufactures two types of particle detectors: Faraday Cups and Phosphor Screens.

-The basic Faraday cups are stand alone units with no moving parts and are intended to be mounted in the vacuum system.
+The basic Faraday Cups are stand alone units with no moving parts and are intended to be mounted in the vacuum system.
 A number of different types of mechanically or pneumatically actuated Faraday cups are available; most of these mount directly on the housing of electron guns, for direct sampling of the beam.

 - Phosphor screen around entrance aperture